studiohyperset/sensitive-chinese-words-scanner/README.md

 2. It scans theme and plugin content.
 3. It actively monitors new pages, posts, and comments and alerts you when any sensitive words are added to your site.

 Please use your best judgement when editing any content the GFW plugin identifies as sensitive.
-The plugin relies on @jasonqng's [list](https://github.com/jasonqng/chinese-keywords?utm_source=StudioHyperset.com&utm_medium=Case%20Study&utm_campaign=Launch%20a%20Chinese%20Website&utm_term=StudioHyperset&utm_content=StudioHyperset), which contains several generic terms such as “it,” “admin,” and “gov.” Your site won’t necessarily run afoul of the Chinese authorities just because our plugin identifies a sensitive keyword.
+The plugin relies on [@jasonqng](https://github.com/jasonqng)'s [list of sensitive Chinese keywords](https://github.com/jasonqng/chinese-keywords?utm_source=StudioHyperset.com&utm_medium=Case%20Study&utm_campaign=Launch%20a%20Chinese%20Website&utm_term=StudioHyperset&utm_content=StudioHyperset), which contains several generic terms such as “it,” “admin,” and “gov.” Your site won’t necessarily run afoul of the Chinese authorities just because our plugin identifies a sensitive keyword.

 To learn how we used this plugin to help a global business intelligence company launch its marketing site on the Chinese mainland, [click here](https://studiohyperset.com/how-do-i-launch-a-chinese-website/).